A-D-DBS-application/web-application-2025-group-33/README.md

 ## Overview

 A Flask web application for managing academic paper collaborations between authors and companies.
 Authors can upload papers, collaborate with other authors, and publish their work.
-Companies can browse published papers, discover relevant research through AI-powered recommendations, mark their interests, review papers, and download PDFs.
+Companies can browse published papers, discover relevant research through recommendations, mark their interests, review papers, and download PDFs.

 ## User Stories